 The Cody DiAngleo Memorial Scholarship in Graphic + Interactive Design is given in memory of Cody H. DiAngelo, a 2015 BFA graduate with honors.
 This scholarship is awarded annually to an outstanding full-time graphic + interactive design major in their junior year.
 The recipient will be selected based on their strong work ethic, creative ability, design innovation, conceptual thinking, and intellectual curiosity along with the recommendation of the graphic + interactive design faculty and department chair.

-You can view a list of recent Scholarship and Award Winners on our Department News page.
+You can view a list of recent Scholarship and Award Winners on our Community page.

 The Department of Art + Design offers students other learning opportunities outside of the classroom.
 Below are a few examples of opportunities offered to our students: